dtaht/blog-cerowrt/content/post/cake_vs_everything.md

 Since the last major set of completed test runs, Linux has gone through a few revisions, notably adding the much heralded "sch_fq" tcp scheduler, which does packet pacing.
 In my new lab, I also switched from doing delay in userspace, to doing delay via the "netem" command, as it seems - if used properly - netem can be trusted now, when used in conjunction with the sqm-scripts.
+Maybe - see last plot below...

 ## Emulating Reality